britzl/steamworks-defold/README.md

 	SteamNetworking()->IsP2PPacketAvailable() -> steamworks.networking_is_p2networking_is_p2p_packet_available()

 ### Generating the API
-The exposed API is generated from the `steam_api.json` which is part of the Steamworks SDK.
+The API is generated from the `steam_api.json` which is part of the Steamworks SDK.
 The generator is written in Python using a Mustache template, `generate.py` and `extension.mtl` respectively.
 Some minor alterations have been made to the `steam_api.json` definition file.

 ## Example app
 Refer to the `examples` folder for an Defold application that showcases the use of many parts of the API.
 Build the example app from Defold and run it from the command line using one of `run_osx.sh`, `run_x86_64-linux.sh` and `run_x86_64-win32.bat`.